DJMoffinz/quadra/README.md

 file in the top-level directory.
 If not, then something went wrong. :-)

-You can run this with the following command (in bash):
+You can run Quadra with the following command (in bash):

-    QUADRADIR=. ./quadra
+    ./quadra -dir .

 If you ran the ```make install``` command, then you have 'quadra' installed on your system and you can just run it (no need to